Manage Lake Datasets

 You can’t change the identifier once a Dataset is created, so make sure it is meaningful and relevant to the data you plan to store in it.

-The Dataset identifier must be unique and must not match any existing Cribl Search Datasets.
+The Lake Dataset identifier must be unique and must not match any existing Cribl Search Datasets.
 Duplicate identifiers can cause problems when searching Cribl Lake data.

 Define the Retention period.
 Cribl Lake will store data in the Dataset for the time duration you enter here.
 The allowed range is anywhere from 1 day to 10 years.

-Select the Data format: either
+Select the Data format.

 JSON

-(a columnar storage format ideal for big data analytics).
-See Parquet for information on how to best search Parquet data.Optionally, select the Lakehouse you want to link to the Dataset.
-When you select a Lakehouse at this point, the Dataset will become a mirrored Dataset.
+is available for a Dataset that you will populate using Direct Access.Optionally, select the Lakehouse you want to link to the Dataset.
+When you select a Lakehouse at this point, the Lake Dataset will become a mirrored Dataset.
+(You cannot select this with a Dataset populated using Direct Access.)

 Optionally, in Advanced Settings, select up to three Lake Partitions for the Dataset.